Philips CPAP Cancer Risk: How Recalled Philips CPAP Machines May Cause Cancer

 - And third, chronic inflammation caused by the Philips CPAP foam particles can cause cancer to develop in the mouth, throat, nose, lungs and other organs.

-Exposure to Cancer-Causing Chemicals and Gasses
+Exposure to Chemicals and Gasses Increases Philips CPAP Cancer Risks

 It will likely be several years before independent testing and studies establish all of the cancer-causing chemicals and gasses released by Philips Respironics CPAP machines.
 However, early reports and lab testing have found that the PE-PUR foam contains a number of harmful chemicals, such as toluene diamine, toluene diisocyanate and diethylene glycol.
-As the foam breaks down it can also release in unsafe levels of gasses and compounds like dimethyl diazine and phenol, 2,6-bis (1,1-dimethylethyl)-4-(1-methylpropyl).
+As the foam breaks down it can also release unsafe levels of gasses and compounds like dimethyl diazine and phenol, 2,6-bis (1,1-dimethylethyl)-4-(1-methylpropyl).

-These harmful chemicals and gases from the Philips CPAP foam are released directly into the sleep apnea machine’s air pathways, and enter the users body, where they may cause various types of cancer by interfering with the normal function of cellular components, leading to the development of cancerous cells.
+These harmful chemicals and gasses from the Philips CPAP foam are released directly into the sleep apnea machine’s air pathways, and enter the users body, where they may cause various types of cancer by interfering with the normal function of cellular components, leading to the development of cancerous cells.

 Exposure to cancer-causing chemicals is known to be a major risk factor for the development of cancer.
 Some chemicals can damage DNA, causing mutations that may lead to cancer.
 Other chemicals can promote cell division, which can also lead to cancer from Philips CPAP machines.